cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/ConnectingData/Recommendations.md

 ---
-id: get-recommendations
+id: recommendations
-title: Get Recommendations
+title: Recommendations
-slug: /get-recommendations
+slug: /recommendations
+sidebar_position: 5
 ---

 If users would like to view a list of recommendations to lower their energy consumption, co2e emissions as well as potential costs from their cloud usage, we have provided a `/recommendations` route to view the data in JSON format.
-Utilizing API's from AWS and GCP, we are able to grab the necessary data to use our [Methodology](https://www.cloudcarbonfootprint.org/docs/methodology) and calculate potential energy savings in kilowatt-hours as well as co2e emissions savings in metric tons.
+Utilizing API's from AWS and GCP, we are able to grab the necessary data to use our [Methodology](docs/HowItWorks/Methodology.md) and calculate potential energy savings in kilowatt-hours as well as co2e emissions savings in metric tons.

 ## AWS